yshamin/tsf/examples/jaxrs-jaxws-authorization/README.txt

    - mvn exec:java

 By default, the client will use the http port 8080 for constructing the URIs.
 This port value is set during the build in the client.properties resource file.
 If the server is listening on the alternative port then you can use an 'http.port' system property during the build:

 - mvn install -Dhttp.port=8181

 Demo Desciption
 ---------------

 This demo shows how CXF security interceptors can be applied to individual endpoints in order to enforce the RBAC authorization rules.

+Note that :

+- When a service is started in a war archive, the container-managed authentication is enforced by the servlet container (Jetty).
+Please see WEB-INF/web.xml and main/src/resources/jetty-realm.properties in the war module.
+The container will authenticate the current user and the information about the current Principal and its roles will be accessible to CXF interceptors via the CXF SecurityContext.

+- When a service is started from within the Talend Service Factory OSGi container, the authentication is enforced by the BasicAuthJaasLoginInterceptor interceptor shipped with this demo.
+This interceptor establishes a JAAS LoginContext session which is made accessible after the bundle created by the service-jaas module build has been deployed.
+Next it creates a CXF SecurityContext from the resulting Subject by relying on the convention that Principals having the names starting with the "ROLE_" prefix identify the roles.
+This interceptor is only used in the OSGI deployments, see META-INF/spring/beans.xml in the service module for more information.

+- the JAX-WS endpoint uses a CXF SimpleAuthorizingInterceptor to enforce the authorization policy.

+- the JAX-RS endpoint uses JAXRSSimpleAuthorizingInterceptor and JAXRSAuthorizationFilter shipped with this demo in order to bypass the limitation of the current CXF SimpleAuthorizingInterceptor to do with it not recognizing JAX-RS invocations.
+JAXRSSimpleAuthorizingInterceptor and JAXRSAuthorizationFilter will be dropped in the future versions of this demo.

+- the demo client verifies that "admin" users can access all the service methods and the "user" users can only access a subset of them.